iOS Session Replay¶

 Prerequisites¶

 - It is recommended to use the version displayed in the badge at the top of the document.
 Additionally, you can find the available alpha versions released using the command below.
-The alpha version changelog is here
+Alpha version changelogs are available here

 Configuration¶